nasa/earthdata-search/README.md

 If you decide to install via Homebrew you'll need to create the default user.

     createuser -s postgres

+##### Docker

+In order to simulate S3 locally we use [Minio](https://min.io/docs/minio/container/index.html) within a docker container.

+##### Docker, Optional

+In order to simulate SQS locally we use [ElasticMQ](https://github.com/softwaremill/elasticmq) within a docker container.

+##### Redis, Optional

+To use an image cache you need to have Redis installed.

+**Recommended:** Use Homebrew

+    brew install redis

+Optionally you can run Redis in a Docker container with

+    npm run start:cache

+To stop the Redis Docker container

+    npm run stop:cache

 ### Initial Setup